 - Between people who are in close contact with one another, which the CDC defines as:

 - being within approximately 6 feet (2 meters) of a COVID-19 case for a prolonged period of time; close contact can occur while caring for, living with, visiting, or sharing a room with a COVID-19 case, or

 - having direct contact with infectious secretions of a COVID-19 patient (e.g., being coughed on)

 - Through respiratory droplets produced when an infected person coughs or sneezes and you inhale the droplet.

 - By shaking hands or touching a surface recently touched by an infected person.

-As the virus spreads through the world, there will be other cases in our community.
 Here’s what you can do to reduce the risk to yourself, your family and our campus community: